Healthy Homes Assessment Eastbourne

 What We Do

-As building inspectors, we take on all elements that come with specialist home inspections.
-We are there to ensure you make the right decision when purchasing your next property.
+As building inspectors, we take on all components of expert home inspects.
+We’re here to ensure you make the right choice when it comes to buying your next home.

-We specialise in a variety of solutions to make sure you are completely aware of the state of any property you could be looking to purchase or sell and also other solutions.
+We offer a wide range of services to make sure that you are completely informed of the condition of any property you could be contemplating buying or selling along with other solutions.

-We not only work with you but we also collaborate with a number of major clients, including local councils, banks, and insurance firms.
-They clearly enjoy our peace of mind provided, due to the details in our building inspection reports.
+We not only work with you but we also work with important clients such as municipal councils and banks and insurance companies.
+Evidently they enjoy this peace of mind provided, thanks to the information provided in our building inspection reports.

-Our systematic approach to your inspection of your home as well as the latest technology in software that incorporates digital images into your report, you are able to actually see any issues that could be discovered.
-Through our detailed report, it’s easy to understand why we have so many clients who recommend our services to their family and friends.
+With our systemised approach to inspecting your property and the latest software technology which includes digital photos in the report, you can actually see any problems that might be discovered.
+With our detailed reporting it’s not surprising that we have so many clients who recommend our services to their family and acquaintances.

 Get in Touch - Get Peace of Mind